Easy and fun sewing projects

 So, what fabrics can go in the microwave?

-Best filling for reusable hand warmers
+Best fillings for reusable hand warmers

 Sewing supplies